MicrosoftDocs/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Core/About/about_Functions_Argument_Completion.md

 ## Short description
-Argument completion is a feature of PowerShell that provide hints, enables discovery and speed up input entry of argument values.
+Argument completion is a feature of PowerShell that provide hints, enables discovery, and speeds up input entry of argument values.

 ## Long description